ManuelaDetomaso/machine-learning-model-example-package/README.md

 Remove-Item -Recurse -Force *.egg-info
 ```

-## Modidfy the package in editable mode
+## Modidfy and build the package in editable mode
+This is meant for
 In the pkg-test-env:
 ```
 pip uninstall diabete-prediction
 ```
 Then install your project in editable mode:
 ```
-pip install -e .
+python.exe -m pip install --upgrade pip #run the first time the environment is created pip install -e .
 ```

+## Install the wheel package in MS Fabric

+This Medium artical provides a good example: https://robkerr.ai/fabric-custom-libraries/